boopompom/Bart_in_Gadgetron/README.md

-# BartGccGadget
+#
-Version 1:
+Integrate Bart into Gadgetron
-Geometric Coil Compression Gadget for 3D Cartesian data using Bart.
+1. BartGccGadget for Coil Compression of Cartesian 3D data
-This Gadget aims to complement the GenericReconEigenChannelGadget.

-Version 2:
-The Geometric Coil Compression method will be implemented into Gadgetron without calling Bart.
-The speed may be improved.
+2. BartReconGadget for L1-ESPIRiT Reconstruction of Cartesian 3D data.
+(Fast recon relies on rsense command provided in old version of Bart).
+The communication between Bart and Gadgetron is through a user-defined script file.
+The data write/read is implemented via .cfl/.hdr files.